Networking Reception and Dinner: Tuesday, June 3, 6:00 PM

 Real World Case Studies

-After lunch, you’ll have the opportunity to hear from individuals who have lead their wineries through package design revolutions, using packaging to launch new products and reach new markets.
+If you’ve seen the Sofia canned wine or the PaperBoy “bottle” and wondered, “How did they come up with that?”, now is your chance to find out the answer to that question and much more!
+After lunch, you’ll have the opportunity to hear from Corey Beck from Coppola, Alison Crowe from Garnet Vineyards / Plata Wine Partners and Teresa Mengali, from Truett-Hurst, who have lead their wineries through package design revolutions, using packaging to launch new products and reach new markets.
 Hear directly from the inside what went well, what could have gone better, and the unexpected obstacles that needed to be overcome.
 Ask questions and get answers while working through a packaging decision tree tool designed specifically for this program.

 What’s New in Glass and Sustainable Alternatives?

-Conversations that Matter: Fads, Trends and Launches from the Wine Industry
+Conversations that Matter: Fads, Trends and Ideas That Took Hold

 What’s new, what’s coming, what should we be watching?
-In this session, you will be given the opportunity to talk with industry insiders and debate their predictions for the future.
+In this session, you will be given the opportunity to talk with industry insiders Bill Leigon, Tim Keller, and Jordan Kivelstadt and debate their predictions for the future.
 We’ll talk through what’s happening today and what fads and trends are on the horizon.
 Come and participate in a good-spirited debate with some of the industry’s most opinionated thought leaders.